Introduction: DIY - Motorcycle Oil Change - 2017 Kawasaki Ninja 650 / Z650

 In this DIY we're going to take a look at changing the oil on the new (as of 2017) Kawasaki Ninja 650.
-Thankfully, on this model changing the oil is easier than ever, thanks to an open bottom that makes it unnecessary to remove any fairings at all.
+It is also exactly the same process for the 2017 Kawasaki Ninja Z650.
+Thankfully, on these models changing the oil is easier than ever, thanks to an open bottom that makes it unnecessary to remove any fairings at all.
 While we are at it, we are also going to install an oil drain valve making future oil changes even quicker and cleaner.

 Tool Requirements: Easy

 Working on any vehicle can be risky to both yourself and the vehicle.
 No warranties or guaranties, explicit or implicit, are made or implied regarding the compatibility, suitability or effect on functionality, safety or any current warranties.
 All modifications should be made within the reader's capability and under their own exclusive responsibility.

 A bit of motivation to keep making Instructables always helps.
 I'm a participant in the Amazon Services LLC Associates Program as well as eBay Partner Network, affiliate advertising programs designed to provide a means for creators to earn fees by linking to their sites, at no extra cost whatsoever to you.